luyadev/luya/docs/guide/app-cmsproperties.md

 <?php endforeach; ?>
 ```

-This method allows you to find and evaluate properties for menu items and allows you also to use `Yii::$app->menu->current->getProperty('xyz')`.
+This method allows you to find and evaluate properties for menu items and allows you to also to use `Yii::$app->menu->current->getProperty('xyz')`.

 > When dealing with large menus you can preload the models (including properties) for a given menu query by using {{luya\cms\menu\Query::preloadModels}} or {{luya\cms\Menu::findAll}} with the second statement `true`.